 Will vary for each car with different wheel sizes, and dependant on the brand/quality of tyre the customer wants

 Registration costs are no different for an import and will vary for each state, but can be calculated.

 Will vary depending on the customer's and compliance workshop's location.

 Ultimately, the bottom line for most customers is how accurate should they expect the estimates given to be, and what should they consider to be a worst case scenario.
 J-Spec tries to be as accurate as possible with any estimates given, and in fact we prefer to err on the side of caution and will usually overestimate slightly just in case.
-Estimates might vary by a couple of hundred dollars at worst (and cars can come in UNDER the estimate at times), and for the estimate and actual cost to be significantly different is unusual and would only be due to rare or unusual circumstances.
+Estimates might vary by a couple of hundred dollars (and cars can come in UNDER the estimate at times), and for the estimate and actual cost to be significantly different is unusual and would only be due to rare or unusual circumstances.